hp73/Project-4/README.md

-Project for CSCI 209 meant to create Geometric Objects in java
+Project for CSCI 209 meant to create Geometric Shapes in java